-Recipients must contact the OIG and their Program Officer/Portfolio Manager without delay when they first suspect:
+Recipients must promptly contact the OIG and their Program Officer/Portfolio Manager if the recipient has knowledge of potential fraud, waste or abuse involving CNCS funds; and if:

-- 1. Any criminal activity or violations of law has occurred, such as: - Fraud, theft, conversion, misappropriation, embezzlement, or misuse of funds or property by any person, including CNCS personnel, grantees, or contractors-even if no federal funds or property was involved; - Submission of a false claim or a false statement by any person in connection with any CNCS program, activity, grant or operations; - Concealment, forgery, falsification, or unauthorized destruction of government or program records; - Corruption, bribery, kickbacks, acceptance of illegal gratuities, extortion, or conflicts of interest in connection with operations, programs, activities, contracts, or grants; - Other misconduct in connection with operations, programs, activities, contracts, or grants; or - Mismanagement, abuse of authority, or other misconduct by CNCS personnel.

-2. Fraud, waste, or abuse.

-- Fraud occurs when someone is intentionally dishonest or uses intentional misrepresentation or misleading omission to receive something of value or to deprive someone, including the government, of something of value. - Waste occurs when taxpayers do not receive reasonable value for their money in connection with a government-funded activity due to an inappropriate act or omission by people with control over or access to government resources. - Abuse is behavior that is deficient, objectively unreasonable, or improper under the circumstances.
+- 1. Any criminal activity or violations of law has occurred, such as: - Fraud, theft, conversion, misappropriation, embezzlement, or misuse of funds or property by any person, including CNCS personnel, grantees, or contractors-even if no federal funds or property was involved; - Submission of a false claim or a false statement by any person in connection with any CNCS program, activity, grant or operations; - Concealment, forgery, falsification, or unauthorized destruction of government or program records; - Corruption, bribery, kickbacks, acceptance of illegal gratuities, extortion, or conflicts of interest in connection with operations, programs, activities, contracts, or grants; - Other misconduct in connection with operations, programs, activities, contracts, or grants; or - Mismanagement, abuse of authority, or other misconduct by CNCS personnel. - 2.
+Fraud, waste, or abuse. - Fraud occurs when someone is intentionally dishonest or uses intentional misrepresentation or misleading omission to receive something of value or to deprive someone, including the government, of something of value. - Waste occurs when taxpayers do not receive reasonable value for their money in connection with a government-funded activity due to an inappropriate act or omission by people with control over or access to government resources. - Abuse is behavior that is deficient, objectively unreasonable, or improper under the circumstances.
 Abuse also includes the misuse of authority or position for personal financial gain or the gain of an immediate or close family member or business associate.